EQAR/deqar-docs/docs/DEQAR_overview.md

 the ETER registered institutions, then the ETER ID can be included in the response.)

--**Programme:** DEQAR will not sync data on programmes; however if a local or national identifer is provided, this will be saved and can serve as a primary identifer if further reports are submitted for the same programme later.
+- **Programme:** DEQAR will not sync data on programmes; however if a local or national identifer is provided, this will be saved and can serve as a primary identifer if further reports are submitted for the same programme later.

--**Report:** Each report will receive an identifer generated by the DEQAR system.
+- **Report:** Each report will receive an identifer generated by the DEQAR system.
 If an agency uses a local identifer for its reports, then this will be saved and can serve as the primary identifer for the purpose of resubmission.

 DEQAR highly recommends the submission of local identifers for each submitted entity.
 These may come in handy when data must be updated via any of the batch interfaces.